buildtimetrend/python-lib/README.md

 - lxml (python wrapper for libxml2 and libxslt)
 - matplotlib v1.2.0 or higher (for drawing the native trend graph, can be omitted when only using keen.io to generate charts.
 Stackplot requires version v1.2.0)

+Installation options

-Install using pip :
+- using pip

 `pip install -r requirements.txt`

-OR
+- if you want to generate charts using `--trend=native` mode :

 `pip install -r requirements-native.txt`
-(if you want to generate charts using `--trend=native` mode)

-OR install each dependency individually :
+- install each dependency individually :

 ```
 pip install keen